hgad/sicp/README.md

 # sicp
 Structure and Interpretation of Computer Programs exercise solutions.
-All examples were tested using the MIT Scheme interpreter.
+All examples were tested using the Chicken Scheme interpreter.